Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Method

 Clustering is used for grouping data based on a defined set of characteristics.
 It is one of the most widely used forms of unsupervised machine learning, which allows to reveal underlying patterns in the data.
 As opposed to the usual fitting procedure, our technique does not rely on approximating the distribution function with an ideal bi-Maxwellian, which would constrain de facto the physics embedded in the solar wind.
 Instead, it tries to identify sub-populations within the overall data set, assigning to each observation a probability of belonging to a certain group.
 Then, the portion of the total velocity distribution function belonging to each ion family can be determined, even in the presence of overlapping.
 The entire process, from the data cleaning to the validation of the results, is described in \citet{demarco2023}, where it has been designed to identify up to three ion populations.
 For the present work, the algorithm has been upgraded to separate up to four ion populations.
 The number of groups to identify is an input parameter in this process.
 The moments are then computed for each separated velocity distribution.

-Before we describe the analysis results, we provide an example of our code's capabilities as shown in Figure \ref{Fig00010}.
+Before we describe the analysis results, we provide an example of our code's capabilities as shown in Figure \ref{Fig01}.
 Panel a) shows the VDF-1D versus radial velocity VR integrated along the two perpendicular directions.
 Dots in red, black, blue, and green refer to proton core, proton beam, alpha core, and alpha beam, respectively.
-The grey dots, mostly covered, refer to the whole VDF.
-The PAS sensor \citep[][see section \ref{analisi} ]{owen2020} does not have a time-of-flight section able to discriminate among different ions but simply performs an energy over charge $(E/q)$ selection.
+The gray dots, mostly covered, refer to the whole VDF.
+The Proton and Alpha Sensor (PAS), which is one of the SWA plasma instruments, \citep[][see section \ref{analisi} ]{owen2020} does not have a time-of-flight section able to discriminate among different ions but simply performs an energy-over-charge $(E/q)$ selection.
 Consequently, the alpha particles appear to move faster than protons by a factor $\sqrt{2}$.
-Panel b) shows contour lines for the same 4 populations rotated and integrated in the direction perpendicular to the $B-V$ plane.
-This plane contains the radial direction R and the local magnetic field vector $\mathbf{B}$, indicated by the pink arrow.
-This plot already provides some interesting information that characterizes the 4 different populations.
-In particular, the contours show that the temperature increases moving from the proton core towards the alpha beam and that the 4 populations are quite aligned with the direction of the local magnetic field.
+Panel b) shows contour lines for the same four populations rotated and integrated in the direction perpendicular to the $B-V$ plane.
+This plane contains the radial direction R and the local magnetic field vector $\vec{B}$, indicated by the pink arrow.
+This plot already provides some interesting information that characterizes the different populations.
+In particular, the contours show that the temperature increases moving from the proton core towards the alpha beam and that the four populations are quite aligned with the direction of the local magnetic field.
 These aspects will be discussed more in-depth later in the paper.
-Our code sometimes is unable to accurately identify sub-groups in the distribution (see \citet{demarco2023}).
+Our code is sometimes unable to accurately identify sub-groups in the distribution (see \citet{demarco2023}).
 In these cases, the distribution was removed from the data set.
 For the data interval analyzed here, described in the next section, we discarded $10.5\%$ of the data, leaving $55931$ VDFs for the in-depth analysis.